MedTech Startup: The Definitive Guide for Founders and Board Members

 Funding and Financial Missteps

 Medtech development cycles are long—typically 3-7 years from concept to commercial product.
-Running out of runway before reaching value-creating milestones is a death sentence.
+Running out of runway before reaching your next milestone is a death sentence.

 - Underestimating capital requirements - Bringing a 510(k) device from concept to market costs an average of $31 million (77% on regulatory activities); PMA devices average $94 million